programminghistorian/jekyll/en/lessons/linux-installation.md

 downloaded it, open it with Ubuntu's package manager, extract it to your home directory, and follow the installation instructions.
-If you are following along with these instructions and have installed Komodo Edit, open the home folder, go to the `Komodo-Edit-7/bin` directory, and click on komodo.
+If you are following along with these instructions and have installed Komodo Edit, open the home folder, go to the `Komodo-Edit-11/bin` directory, and click on `komodo`.

 ## Make a “Run Python” Command in Komodo Edit

-1. In Komodo Edit, click the gear icon under `Toolbox` and select `New Command`.
+1. In Komodo Edit, make sure the “Toolbox” sidebar is visible.
+2. Click the gear icon in the toolbox and select
+    `New Command`.
-2. In the top field type “`Run Python File`“
+3. In the top field type “`Run Python File`”
-3. In the Command field, type: `%(python3) %F` Then hit the OK button at the bottom of the Add Command window.
+4. In the Command field, type: `%(python3) %F`.
+Then hit the OK button at the bottom of the Add Command window.

+{% include figure.html caption="Add new command in Komodo Edit" filename="komodo-edit-tools-linux.png" %}

 ## Step 2 – “Hello World” in Python
 --------------------------------